meredithspalmer/NatGeo-AI/MegaDetector.md

 Image credit [eMammal](https://emammal.si.edu/).
 Video created by [Sara Beery](https://beerys.github.io/).

-*Problem:* Camera traps are increasingly used to answer complex ecological questions.
-However, the rapidly growing number of images collected presents technical challenges.
-Each image must be classified to extract data, requiring significant labor, and potentially creating an information bottleneck.
-MORE HERE. ...
-We suggest that this tool could be integrated into existing camera trap workflows to accelerate research and application by alleviating data bottlenecks.
+Created by Microsoft and trained on millions of images from afround the world, this algorithm can be used to help automate the processing of images at far faster rates than would be possible by relying on manual human labor alone.

+*Background:* Camera traps (rugged cameras deployed in the field that can remotely capture wildlife images) are increasingly being applied to ecological and wildlife conservation conundrums.
+Their improved reliability and continually decreasing cost has resulted in ballooning use of camera traps, and – concomitantly - exponential growth in the number of images they capture.

+Medium- to large-scale camera trap projects now amass millions of photos (terabytes of images) every year.
+In fact, the rate at which we are now capturing camera trap data now far exceeds our ability to process those images.
+A major bottleneck is transforming raw images into the kinds of data that can be used in statistical analyses: once collected, each image must be classified by species and, often, further classified by counts and characteristics captured (e.g., age, sex, behavior) of the animal(s) captured.
+The time and labor required to annotate these images can mean that survey results are less relevant to managers by the time analysis is complete.
+Loss meaning …

+A huge fraction of the time wildlife ecologists and conservation biologists invest in reviewing camera trap images is spent going through data they aren’t interested in – that is, empty images or those containing people or vehicles.
+The good news is, artificial intelligence (AI) can help accelerate this process, removing these “noise” images and allowing biologists to spend their time on images that matter!

+While AI is not a perfect replacement for the human eye, integrating AI algorithms into camera trap workflows can massively accelerate research and conservation by alleviating data bottlenecks.

 ### Image Recognition: Detectors vs. Classifiers